swt30/thesis/chapters/04-heating/04-heating.md

 This prescription therefore provides a simple link between the internal energy generation and the internal heating of the atmospheric model, and hence the total radius of the planet.

 In reality, because the internal heat is assumed to be deposited at the base of the atmosphere, @eq:effective-temperature should use the radiative--convective boundary radius $r(P = 100\,\mathrm{bar})$ rather than the planet's radius $R_\mathrm{P}$.
-This prescription therefore assumes that the atmosphere is relatively thin.^[We can show that this effect is minimal for Earth-like planets if we assume an isothermal fixed-scale-height atmosphere.
+This prescription therefore assumes that the atmosphere is relatively thin.^[We can show that this effect is minimal for Earth-like planets if we assume an isothermal fixed-height atmosphere.
 The scale height $H$ of a water atmosphere on an Earth-like nucleus at $500\,$K is approximately $20\,$km (@sec:effect-of-the-mass-grid-size).
 Therefore a $10\,H$ atmosphere is approximately $200\,$km thick [@Madhusudhan2015], only $3$\% of the total radius.]

 As in the previous chapter, my internal heating treatment also assumes that the energy generated within the planet is sufficient to drive convection through the planet's envelope.
 This results in a temperature gradient that increases downward into the planet until we reach the isothermal nucleus.